B13rg/B13rg.github.io/_drafts/soviet-industrial-translocation.md

 comment_id: 72374862398476
 ---

-“Operation Barbarossa” was an invasion executed by the Nazi Germany June-December 1941.
+“Operation Barbarossa” was an invasion executed by the Nazi Germany June 22 - December 5 1941.
 Its purpose was to exterminate the slavic people and repopulate it under “Generalplan Ost”.
 The operation caught the Soviet Union grossly unaware, and quickly thrust the republic into a fight for survival.

 ## Definitions

-* `Zavod` - "plant" or "factory"
+* `завод - Zavod` - "plant", "works" or "factory".
+Often transliterated.
 * `-grad-` -
 * `-sky`